The Bornless Ritual: Interlinear Translation, Part 2

 Good Angel of God, [magical names].

 Ieou.
-The name of the person in the title of the whole ritual, and a name for the Primal Man in Gnosticism.
+As noted on the previous page, a name of the person in the title of the whole ritual, or a name for the Primal Man in Gnosticism.

 Adonaie.
 Again, apparently a variant of Adonai, “my lord” in Hebrew.